 This innovative course draws together the disciplines of politics, philosophy and history in a unique combination and uses them to interrogate one another.
-The degree is unified by cross-disciplinary modules taught by members of all three contributing Departments and taken by all of the students.
-In addition, you can choose option modules from a wide range of topics, such as the Third Reich, modern philosophy and the city in 19th-century Britain.
+The degree is unified by cross-disciplinary modules taught by members of all three contributing departments and taken by all of the students.
+In addition, you can choose option modules from a wide range of topics, such as the Third Reich, modern philosophy and the city in nineteenth-century Britain.
 The course prepares you to undertake a higher degree or to move into a career in education, the arts, politics or journalism.

 Our departmental building was once a key location for members of the Bloomsbury Group, so you could be studying in rooms that have hosted distinguished visitors, including T. S. Eliot, George Bernard Shaw and Maynard Keynes.

 Read more about our Department's top news stories, our world-class research, our 40-year history, and what it's like to study with us.

 Our Department of History, Classics and Archaeology is a world-renowned centre of original, influential research.
 In the 2014 Research Excellence Framework (REF), History at Birkbeck was ranked sixth in the UK for the percentage of our research deemed world-leading or internationally excellent.
 94% of our eligible staff submitted research and we achieved 100% for a research environment supporting world-leading and internationally excellent research.